mazfil/lab-allocator/README.md

 The end vision of the project will be to have a application that will adapt to new entries and create the best layout of courses in a given week based on the strict restrictions and constraints.

-As SoCo is a new project beginning in Semester 1, 2024.
-There is currently no content in the GitHub but will be structured and laid out as the project evolves.

 ## Table of Contents

 - [Team Members and Roles](https://github.com/mazfil/lab-allocator/blob/main/README.md#team-members-and-roles)